This post is sponsored by Kingsford but the content and opinions expressed here are my own.

 Lighting the charcoal

 I prefer to use a charcoal chimney starter to light my briquets.
 A charcoal chimney starter is a metal cylinder with vents for air flow.
-For under $20 it is convenient and allows you to light the briquettes and be ready to cook in about 15 minutes.
-To do this, fill up the chimney with charcoal to the top (about 100 briquets), add bunched up newspaper, a paper towel with some vegetable oil on it or a starter cube below the briquettes and light on fire.
+For under $20 it is convenient.
+It allows you to light the briquettes and be ready to cook in about 15 minutes.
+To do this, fill up the chimney with charcoal to the top (about 100 briquets).
+Add bunched up newspaper, a paper towel with some vegetable oil on it.
+Alternatively, use a starter cube below the briquettes and light on fire.
 The flames will ignite the edges of the charcoal.
 After about 10 minutes, the coals will glow and flames can be seen over the top layer of coals.

 Pour the coals out into a pile in the grill and wait until the coals are mostly covered in ash and gray in color then spread the coals out.
 Since we are cooking indirect, or creating a “two-zone” fire, position the coals all on one side of the grill.
 If you wanted to cook something like a steak over direct heat, you would cook directly over the coals where it is much hotter.
 Cooking over the indirect side allows for slower cooking without the risk of flare-ups.